-After a first (and short) existence in the beginning of the 20th century, the Faculty of Arts and Humanities was closed by the political power in 1928 and (re)established in 1961, to ensure humanistic education in the city.
+After a (brief) initial existence at the beginning of the 20th century, FLUP was closed by the political regime in 1928 and (re)established in 1961, reintroducing an education in humanities to the city.

-With around 4,000 students, FLUP currently offers a wide range of undergraduate degrees, masters degrees, and doctorates, framed in the following main subject areas: Archaeology, Communication and Information Sciences, Language Sciences, Romance and Classical Studies, English and English-speaking Studies, German and German-speaking Studies, Philosophy, Geography, History, History of Art, Museology and Sociology.
+With around 4,000 students, the Faculty currently offers a wide range of bachelor's, master's and doctoral degrees in the following main subject areas: Archaeology, Communication and Information Sciences, Language Sciences, Romance and Classical Studies, English and English-speaking Studies, German and German-speaking Studies, Philosophy, Geography, History, History of Art, Museology and Sociology.

-The Faculty's training offer also includes more specialized areas, such as International Relations, Translation, Portuguese as a Foreign Language, Comparative Literature, Didactics, African Studies, Heritage Studies, Geographical Information Systems and Spatial Planning, or Medieval Studies, as well as a wide range of Lifelong Learning courses open to the entire community.
+The Faculty also offers training in more specialised fields, such as International Relations, Translation, Portuguese as a Foreign Language, Comparative Literature, Didactics, African Studies, Heritage Studies, Geographical Information Systems and Spatial Planning, or Medieval Studies, as well as a wide range of continuing education courses open to the entire community.

-FLUP is also an important center for scientific research, powered by the work of eight Research Units funded by the Foundation for Science and Technology (FCT) in Portugal.
+FLUP is a prominent centre for scientific research powered by the work of eight Research and Development Units funded by the Foundation for Science and Technology (FCT) in Portugal.
 It has been housed in many of U.Porto's historic buildings throughout its existence.
 In 1995, the Faculty's current building opened its doors on the University's Campus III (Campo Alegre).